apollographql/apollo/docs/source/references/apollo-engine.md

 If you're using an earlier version of Apollo Server, it's recommended that you update.
 If you can't update for whatever reason, you can use the [`privateHeaders` reporting option](/docs/apollo-server/api/apollo-server/#enginereportingoptions) to specify the names of variables that should _not_ be sent to Graph Manager.
+You can also set this option to `false` to prevent all headers from being sent.
 This reporting option is deprecated and will not be available in future versions of Apollo Server.

 <!--
 ######################################################################